1927 24 Hours of Le Mans: The Maison Blanche ("White House") crash

 The first to arrive was the leader, Callingham, at high speed.
 Trying to avoid the car he slid off to the right into the roadside ditch at over 70 mph (110 kp/h), hitting with such force that the driver was thrown out into the middle of the road.
 George Duller arrived next, and seeing the danger, jumped over his steering wheel out of the car just before the impact.
 It slammed into Callingham's car, which rolled and left his on top of it.
 Subsequently, the other Schneider, one of the small Ariès and a SARA also suffered damage in the pile-up.
 Duller had staggered off dazed to warn other drivers, before realising he was on the other side of the roadside hedge and couldn't be seen.

 When Sammy Davis arrived on the scene he was alerted that all was not as it should be.
-Even tens of metres back up the road its surface was strewn with gravel and debris. and so entered the corner slower than would normally have been the case.
+Even tens of metres back up the road its surface was strewn with gravel and debris, and so he entered the corner slower than would normally have been the case.
 Although already decelerating, he came around the corner to find the road completely blocked and insufficient time to brake to a halt.
 Rather than hitting the stationary cars head-on Davis put the big Bentley into a slide and hit them sideways, striking first with the right-hand front wing.
 Behind him, Thelussen's Fasto was also able to slow and only struck a glancing blow.
 Amazingly despite all the carnage, the only major injury was to the Schneider driver Tabourin, who suffered a broken arm and ribs.

 After finding his teammates and the other drivers had all survived, Davis was able to untangle his Bentley from the wreckage, squeeze through and limp onto the pits.
 There the team assessed the damage.
 The chassis and front suspension were bent, the fenders badly mangled and the right headlamp broken.
 Although he was the only one permitted to work on repairing his car (and only using tools carried on the car), with the advice of his mechanics and a lot of tape and string he was able to get the car mobile again.
 Half an hour later he drove out to complete six cautious laps before handing over to co-driver Benjafield on schedule.
 The steering pulled to the right and the braking was not synchronised between the wheels.
 The SARA was also able to continue after repairs, but ran into mechanical troubles over the night and was disqualified at half-time just three laps short of its 12-hour target distance.
 The second Th.
 Schneider ran only six further laps when it was withdrawn by the team following Tabourin's injuries.